ideanotionadmin/ideapress/README.md

 <h3>6.1 Application-Specific CSS: Default.css</h3>

 Default.css defines the positioning, layout of the application, common controls, and HTML elements.
 Default.css have rules specific to different application View State (i.e. snapped).
-Default.css is less likely to be modified, it is recommended that styles are changed in Theme CSS.
+Default.css is less likely to be modified, it is recommended that styles are changed in **Theme CSS**.

 <h3>6.2 Theme CSS: Custom.*.css</h3>